 03 of 08

-Could a purple front door be the answer to jazzing up your home's curb appeal?
-Purple has been growing in popularity for front doors, as it's a beautiful complement to all shades of green foliage.
-Choosing the right purple is crucial, as the colors can range from a grape juice color to a rich burgundy such as Benjamin Moore's Raisin Torte.
-Your house color will be the best guide to choosing the right purple, so be sure to sample the colors together before committing.
+Could a burgundy front door be the answer to jazzing up your home's curb appeal?
+This reddish-brown shade has been growing in popularity for front doors, as it's a beautiful complement to all shades of green foliage.
+Keep in mind that burgundy has a purplish tinge while maroon does not.
+Benjamin Moore's Raisin Torte is a rich burgundy that will make your home stand out for its sophistication.
+Your house color will be the best guide to choosing the right shade, so be sure to sample the colors side by side before committing.

 04 of 08